-Notice that we do not get a definition of a language simply by saying that a sentence is grammatical in the language of a speaker A if and only if A reports it as such when successfully accessing his or her intuitions, and that those intuitions are as specified by a generative grammar that is somehow inaccessibly inscribed in A's brain.
+Notice that we do not get a definition of a language out of saying that a sentence is grammatical in the language of a speaker A if and only if A regards it as such when successfully accessing his or her intuitions, and that those intuitions are as specified by a generative grammar that is somehow inaccessibly inscribed in A's brain.
 The putative systems inscribed in A's mind, whatever they are, have some sort of electrochemical or neurophysiological reality.
-Claims about them constitute statements of plain empirical fact about the way the world is.

-Chomsky has repeatedly asserted that facts about the generative grammars we supposedly have inscribed in our minds are biological facts.
-And biological realities, whether on a large or small scale, cannot be said to be right or wrong: things simply are the way they are.
+Claims about them constitute statements of plain empirical fact about the way the world is (Chomsky has repeatedly asserted that they are biological facts).
+And the world, whether on a geophysical or intracranial scale, cannot be said to be right or wrong: things simply are the way they are.
 Neither tectonic plates nor brain states are subject to rules that can provide a basis for judging them to have done something wrong.
-If speaker A has a certain intuitive feeling when a given sequence of words is presented, that is just part of the way the world is.
-There is no basis for saying that A is correct - and by the same token, no basis for deeming A to be wrong.

-It seems to me that the traditional view under which a grammar has normative force is compelling, and linguists (as distinct from psycholinguists, whose business is the study of what actually goes on in speakers' brains and behaviors) have made a mistake by forgetting or explicitly rejecting this during the past half century.
+It seems to me that the traditional view under which a grammar has normative force is compelling, and linguists (as distinct from psycholinguists, whose business is the study of what actually goes on in speakers' brains and behaviors) have made a mistake by forgetting or outright rejecting this during the past half century.